QED-92/cyber-security/modules/incident-handling/incident-handling.md

 Keep in mind that adversaries rarely operate linearly, as the cyber kill chain suggests.
 Some stages might be repeated multiple times, and some stages might be skipped.

-## Reconaissance
+## Reconnaissance

 The attacker gather as much useful information as possible about the target.

-Active reconaissance involves mapping out the network, by identifying hosts, open ports, and running services.
+Active reconnaissance involves mapping out the network, by identifying hosts, open ports, and running services.
 This involves interacting directly with the target, often through some automated tool, such as NMAP.

-Passive reconaissance involves gathering information from public sources such as social media, job ads, and company web pages.
+Passive reconnaissance involves gathering information from public sources such as social media, job ads, and company web pages.
 This is a more stealthy approach, since it doesn't require direct interaction with the target.

 ## Weaponize

-The payload used to gain initial access is developed and embedded into some type of exploit.
+The attacker develops a payload and embeds it in an exploit to gain initial access.
 The main purpose of the payload is to gain remote access to the target machine, preferably through a persistent payload.

 ## Delivery

 The payload is delivered to the target.
 The delivery method varies, but often include some type of phishing campaign.
-A solid payload rarely require the user to do anything more than to double-click on a link.
+A solid payload rarely requires the user to do anything more than to double-click on a link.

 In some cases the payload is delivered through physical means, such as a USB stick.